 UK – The flag of the UK, aka the Union Jack, rather surprisingly only dates back to January 1801.
 The flag combines the crosses of the patron saints: St George (patron saint of England), St Patrick (patron saint of Ireland) and St Andrew (patron saint of Scotland).
 Wales was not actually part of the original flag.

 USA – Most people know that the 50 white stars on the US flag represent the fifty states in America.
 But did you also know that the 13 stripes denote the original colonies?
 Hence the flag’s nickname ‘Stars and Stripes’.
+Americans are very proud of their flag and they tend to have flags out on display all year round, not just on Independence Day.
+Each American home tries to have Americas number 1 flagpole, so when driving down the streets in towns you’ll be greeted by hundreds.

 China – The national flag of China was adopted in 1949 and the red background represents the Communist revolution.
 There are 5 stars also on the flag: the large star represents the Chinese people as a whole and the four smaller stars are said to represent the social classes.